MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.PowerPoint.PPT.Android.RehearseView

-This event is triggered on Stop of rehearsal session.
+This event is denoting that user has stopped the rehearsal session.
 In combination with Office.PowerPoint.PPT.Android.RehearseView.StartSession this will be the first indicator of any crashes or errors that user faces.

 The following fields are collected:

+- **ConnectionCreationTime** - time taken to create service side connections.

+- **CountDownAlertTime** – Time for which countdown alert was displayed.

+- **CountdownInitTime–** Time between slideshow load completed and countdown started.

 - **CritiqueSummary** - Summary of what all critiques user saw with their counts.

 - **ExitEventCode** – Code to identify under which scenario user exit out of rehearse session, whether it was error scenario or successful exit.

+- **FRETime** - Time between FRE screen started to display until user dismissed it.

+- **MicrophonePermissionTime** - Time for which microphone permission alert was displayed until user select one of the options.

 - **PauseRehearsingCount** – Count of how many times user clicked on pause rehearsal.